 - Active contributor to the topic (at least once a month)

-- Active on the #mdn IRC channel and the dev-mdc mailing-list
+- Active on the #mdn IRC channel and the MDN discussion forum

-Once you have met those requirements, you can post on the dev-mdc mailing list that you would like to become the mentor for a given topic, with an explanation of what topic you would like to mentor and an overview of your qualifications.
+Once you have met those requirements, you can post on the MDN discussion forum that you would like to become the mentor for a given topic, with an explanation of what topic you would like to mentor and an overview of your qualifications.
 If you meet the qualifications, we will work with you to get you set up and trained in the basics of how to use the new privileges at your disposal.

 Tip: If you want to become a mentor, just start acting like one!
 If you do a good job at it, you can practically be ensured that we will beg you to stay on in the role!

 Both role are very close and have similar privileges and responsibilities.
 The difference is mainly in their commitment.
 For a given topic, topic drivers lead the documentation and its content where mentors support and empowered the community of contributors around that topic.
 The two roles are complementary and work hand in hand most of the time.

 The mentor role comes with a number of important responsibilities.
 Among them:

 - Help new contributors and answer their questions